Insight: Key Canada win signals Boeing bid to regain market share

 By putting sales at the heart of company culture, and conducting frank post-mortems on losses like JAL, Conner has shifted Boeing's airplane division towards market results and away from the engineering-driven focus of his predecessors.

-It also highlighted another burning topic: to regain market share and fund the company's future growth, Boeing first needed to put itself in a position to win by improving service and lowering costs, including the cost of its union labour.
+It also highlighted another burning topic: to regain market share and fund the company's future growth, Boeing first needed to put itself in a position to win by improving service and lowering costs, including the cost of its union labor.
 Boeing is currently locked in a dispute with workers over where to build its next jet.

 Boeing says it does not target a specific market share, but is widely said to be looking to restore a broadly equal split in the single-aisle medium-haul jets seen in the past decade.